Dark states with electromagnetic form factors at electron colliders: Discussion and conclusions

 For the mass-dimension 5 operators, $Z$ boson invisible decay is most sensitive with $m_\chi \lesssim 45$ (40) GeV through MDM (EDM) among the current constraints from the terrestrial experiments mentioned above.
 Monophoton search at the LEP is currently the strongest constraint in the range of 45 GeV $\lesssim m_\chi \lesssim 100$ GeV through MDM.
 BESIII can probe new parameter space that is previously unconstrained by other experiments for mass $\lesssim$ 1 GeV, with 28 fb$^{-1}$ data collected during 2012-2021.
 BESIII with the omission of the gBG (28 fb$^{-1}$) only leads to a slightly weaker limit than Belle II (50 ab$^{-1}$) with gBG included for $m_\chi \lesssim 1$ GeV.
-To compare the sensitivity on the dark states-photon couplings from different electron colliders, we also present a Belle II limit (green curve) with gBG omitted.
-Although the STCF luminosity (30 ab$^{-1}$) is lower than Belle II (50 ab$^{-1}$), STCF has better sensitivity in probing the low-mass region ($m_\chi \lesssim 1$ GeV) than Belle II.
-This is because STCF is operated at a lower colliding energy ($\sqrt s=4$ GeV) where the monophoton cross section in SM is smaller than Belle II ($\sqrt s=10.58$ GeV), and $\chi\bar\chi\gamma$ production rate is not very dependent on the CM energy for mass-dimension 5 operators.
-The about five times of magnitude difference in sensitivity between the two Belle II limits, the cyan curve and the green curve in Fig. \ref{fig:total}, shows that the control on gBG is very important in probing the electromagnetic form factors via mass-dimension 5 operators.
-When the background due to the gaps in the detectors is neglected, the future CEPC can give leading constraints than other electron colliders, which can probe the coupling down to $9.0\times 10^{-8}\, \mu_B$.
-While with about 100 ab$^{-1}$ luminosity running at 91.2 GeV, the bound only improves about dozens of percent than STCF and Belle-II with gBG omitted.
-It implies that the low-energy electron colliders can secure a place in the future to probe low-mass light dark states with electromagnetic form factors via mass-dimension 5 operators.
+Although the STCF luminosity (30 ab$^{-1}$) is lower than Belle II (50 ab$^{-1}$), STCF has better sensitivity in probing the low-mass region ($m_\chi \lesssim 1$ GeV) than Belle II, {if we assume that the gaps in the detector can be significantly suppressed in the future experiments, for instance, with a new subdetector that can detect the particles emitting from the gaps in ECL. } This is because STCF is operated at a lower colliding energy ($\sqrt s=4$ GeV) where the monophoton cross section in SM{, mainly coming from irreducible neutrino backgrounds since the reducible QED backgrounds can be removed by the bBG cut,} is smaller than Belle II ($\sqrt s=10.58$ GeV), and $\chi\bar\chi\gamma$ production rate is not very dependent on the CM energy for mass-dimension 5 operators. {It is noted that the monophoton production rates from the reducible QED backgrounds, such as radiative Bhabha scattering $e^+e^-\to e^+e^-\gamma$, will grow with lower CM energies \cite{Zhang:2019wnz}, thus potentially reducing the low energy advantage of STCF over Belle II. } The about five times of magnitude difference in sensitivity between the two Belle II limits, the cyan curve and the green curve in Fig. \ref{fig:total}, shows that the control on gBG is very important in probing the electromagnetic form factors via mass-dimension 5 operators.
+When the background due to the gaps in the detectors is neglected, the future CEPC can give leading constraints than other electron colliders when $m_\chi\gtrsim 4$ GeV, which can probe the coupling down to $3.7\times 10^{-7}\, \mu_B$.
+While with about 100 ab$^{-1}$ luminosity running at 91.2 GeV, the bounds on the light dark states from CEPC are still weaker than the ones from STCF and Belle-II with gBG omitted.
+It implies that the low-energy electron colliders can secure a place in the future to probe low-mass light dark states with electromagnetic form factors via mass-dimension 5 operators{, if the main reducible QED gBG can be significant suppressed, since there is significant uncertainty in understanding the reach of BESIII/STCF given that the main background rates are not known.}.